espocrm/documentation/docs/development/orm.md

 An *Entity* class represents a single record.
 Each entity type has it's own entity class.
 Base class: `Espo\Core\ORM\Entity`, interface: `Espo\ORM\Entity`.

 An *EntityCollection* is a collection of entities.
 It's returned by *find* operations.
 An *SthCollection* is a collection of entities, consuming much less memory than EntityCollection.
+Collections are iterable.

 ## See also